1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 Testing the Header Bidding Setup

 Testing your header bidding setup is an ongoing process.
 You need to keep looking for inconsistencies.
 You have to make sure that every partner is performing well.
-Any opportunities to increase the revenue or speed up the bidding process should be leveraged.
+Any opportunity to increase the revenue should be leveraged.

-• Headerbid Expert: It is a Google Chrome and Firefox browser extension.
+- Headerbid Expert: It is a Google Chrome and Firefox browser extension.
 It can be used to check the timeouts of all the bidders on the page.
 This, in turn, can help in deciding the timeouts and sequence and inclusion or exclusion of the bidders.
-Here are some more header bidding chrome extensions to help you with your setup.
+Here are more header bidding Chrome extensions to help you with your setup.

-Once the SSPs are approved, the ad server setup is done, and the wrapper code is added to the website, bidder parameters are set, then you need to check whether ads are delivering or not.
+Once the SSPs are approved, the ad server setup is done, the wrapper code is added to the website, and bidder parameters are set, you need to check whether ads are delivering.
 Use the tools mentioned above to confirm that everything is working as expected.
-If your wrapper provider avails a dashboard, then you can check metrics like impressions, revenue, eCPM, etc to make sure every SSP is performing.
+If your wrapper provider avails a dashboard, you can check metrics like impressions, revenue, eCPM, etc., to ensure every SSP is performing.

 Want to do a thorough review?
 Then, here’s how to test your header bidding setup completely.